funkybob/django-nap/docs/datamapper/index.rst

 As the name suggests, a DataMapper will map properties on themselves to your object.
 They allow you to easily write proxy objects, primarily for converting between serialised (JSON) and live (Python) formats of your resources.
-They are an alternative approach to using Serialisers.

 ..
 Warning::
     Since a DataMapper instance retain a reference to the object they are bound